userspace-xdp/userspace-xdp/documents/venv-details.md

 In this exercise, we will use eBPF to process incoming packets at the lowest level of the networking stack.
 To do so, we will use a special kind of hook called `XDP`.

-### Step 2.0: Extend the topology and build the provided code skeleton
+### Extend the topology and build the provided code skeleton

 Unlike the DPDK load balancer that used a TAP interface, eBPF is part of the Linux kernel.
 So, we need to add another endpoint in the provided topology that will play the role of the load balancer.